kashyapvj/Lab-Status-Web-Application/README.md

 # Lab-Status-Web-Application
-This Web Application will be used in the laboratories where it will show the status of the lab on the tablet fixed outside of the lab.
+This is the project assigned by the company as per there requirement, it is a Web Application used in the laboratories where it will show the status of the lab on the tablet fixed outside of the lab.